Skip to main content

 Keighley & Worth Valley Railway, West Yorkshire

-All the train scenes were filmed at this heritage railway, located in the heart of Haworth village, near Bradford - including the series one confrontation between Grace and Inspector Campbell, which saw him get shot in the leg.
+All the train scenes were filmed at the Keighley & Worth Valley Railway, located in the heart of Haworth village, near Bradford – including the series one confrontation between Grace and Inspector Campbell, which saw him get shot in the leg.
 A trip on the railway will take you through a windswept land of heather and wild moors.

 Location: Portsoy, Scotland